 Paralysis can change a victim's life permanently.
 It can arise from all different sorts of accidents, including car, motorcycle, and truck crashes, as well as slip and falls.
 This condition typically arises out of an injury to the spinal cord.
 It is possible for those who are paralyzed to receive rehabilitation or other assistance and lead a productive life.
 However, these technologies and forms of assistance can be expensive.
-If you suffered paralysis because of another person's negligence or wrongful conduct in Los Angeles or the surrounding cities, the skilled injury attorneys at Sharifi Firm may be able to help you assert your rights.Seeking Compensation for Paralysis
+If you suffered paralysis because of another person's negligence or wrongful conduct in Los Angeles or the surrounding cities, you should explore your options with a Los Angeles paralysis lawyer.
+The skilled injury attorneys at Sharifi Firm may be able to help you assert your rights.Seeking Compensation for Paralysis

 A spinal cord injury can be complete or incomplete.
 A complete spinal cord injury results in an accident victim having no sensation below the site of the injury and no function in the tailbone.
 There can be a blow high on the spine, which results in paralysis below the neck.
 These victims may not even be able to breathe on their own.
 Quadriplegia, for example, includes the paralysis of all limbs and many other functions.
 Paraplegia involves the paralysis of the lower half of the body.